rmccoy7541/neand_sQTL/log.md

 REMEMBER
 - You need to make the pipeline generalizable, especially the part after separating the phenotype table by tissue.

+### 03/06/2019
+#### Wed 06 Mar 2019 06:07:10 PM EST
+I'm concatenating the QTLtools nominal outputs for testis and cerebellum and they're coming out to be massive files compared to whole blood.
+I'm going to have to look into this.
+For contrast, the total size for the concatenating nominals for WHLBLD were 54G.

+Testis just stopped at around 130Gb, BRNCHA is still going at ~80Gb.
+I'm running Testis again just to be sure.

+Double the size isn't that bad though.

+I still absolutely need to find out how many files were included for each tissue in the analysis freeze.

 ### 03/05/2019
 #### Tue 05 Mar 2019 11:15:07 AM EST
 Working on `sraNameChangeSort.sh`.